12.23. DD 23: Taler KYC

 12.23.4.
 Proposed Solution

-• Contextual input data to be provided (with templating, e.g. amount set dynamically based on the trigger)
+• Contextual input data to be provided (with dynamic inputs, e.g. amount set dynamically based on the trigger could be in the context)

-• A check to be performed (user-interactive or staff-interactive)
+• A check to be performed (checks can be user-interactive (LINK, FORM) or staff-interactive (INFO))

-• Another measure to take on failure of a user-interactive check
+• A fallback measure to take on failure of a user-interactive check (if the check fails, we cannot run the AML program as required inputs might be missing!)

-• A program that uses data from the check as well as context data to determine an outcome which is the specific operational state (normal, held on staff, held on user, frozen, etc.) the account is to transition to
+• An (AML) program that uses attribtes from the check as well as context data to determine an outcome represented as the AmlOutcome.

-For the user-interactive checks we need a SPA (for KYC) that is given:
+For the user-interactive checks we need a KYC SPA that is given:

 • instructions to render (with either a form to fill or links to external checks); here the context could provide an array of choices!